build2-packaging/nvidia-cuda-toolkit/README.md

-# nvidia-cuda-toolkit - NVIDIA® CUDA® Toolkit Development Environment
+# NVIDIA® CUDA® Toolkit Development Environment

 The NVIDIA® CUDA® Toolkit provides a development environment for creating high-performance, GPU-accelerated applications.
 With it, you can develop, optimize, and deploy your applications